TACC/launcher/README.md

   * SLURM: launcher.slurm

 ## Referencing Launcher
 If you are using Launcher, please remember to make a reference to it when publishing results.
-The file `paper/paper.bib` contains the BibTeX-formatted citation list.
-Please reference entry `Wilson:2014:LSF:2616498.2616533` (i.e., in LaTeX: `\cite{Wilson:2014:LSF:2616498.2616534}`).
+The file `paper/paper.bib` contains the BibTeX-formatted citation list Please reference entry `Wilson:2014:LSF:2616498.2616533` (i.e., in LaTeX: `\cite{Wilson:2014:LSF:2616498.2616534}`).